SaltyKNIGHT/portfolio-vincent-angkasa/README.md

 This project is about making comparison for KNN & RF for [this dataset](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data).
 The goal of this project to successfully making use of supervised learning algorithm to diagnose breast cancer.
 Through the result make analysis which one is better for this case.
-The result yields KNN better than RF based on AUC-ROC.
+The result yields KNN better than RF based on AUC-ROC.<br>
 <!--
 ![](https://i.imgur.com/AYbBEnN.png)
 -->